 - Login to Ubuntu server with root

 - Reboot the server to ensure services are started.

-This has helped me and I believe will be beneficial to you as well.
+This has helped me and I believe it will be beneficial to you as well.

-System administration is always fun and challenging, and if you are looking to supercharge your career in it, then you may refer this online course by Jason Cannon.
+System administration is always fun and challenging, and if you are looking to supercharge your career in it, then you may refer to this Udemy course.